Industrial Contracts Office

 Research involving human adult, fetal, or embryonic stem cells or human embryos requires compliance with special state and federal regulations.
 All human stem cell research projects must be reviewed and approved by Stanford’s Stem Cell Research Oversight Committee (SCRO).
 If you are interested in sending or receiving human stem cells or human embryos to a researcher at Stanford, please contact ICO at email@example.com.

 Master MTAs govern the ongoing transfer of material between Stanford and other organizations.
-The terms and conditions remain the same for each material transferred under the Master MTA.
+The Master MTA terms and conditions remain the same for each material transferred.
 The specifics of each transfer are documented in an Exhibit to the Master.
+Stanford has Master MTAs in place with Biogen, StemCells, Inc., Rigel Pharmaceuticals, Inc., Genentech, and Kosan Biosciences.

 Please feel free to call us at 650-723-0651 or email us at firstname.lastname@example.org.